 Environment and Climate

 Planning and Development

 The Council is chaired by the Right Worshipful the Mayor of the City of Salisbury.
 The Mayor is elected yearly from the current Councillors in an order of precedence depending on the number of years as an elected Salisbury City Councillor.

 The Council is funded by the City residents through a precept which is collected as part of the annual Council Tax.
 Others funds are generated through various services.

-Supporting the Councillors are 60 members of staff, led by the City Clerk and supported by a Deputy City Clerk and Finance Manager.
+Supporting the Councillors are 60 members of staff, led by the City Clerk.

 For details of the Salisbury City Council ward boundaries please click here